The story of Tbilisi’s Bassiani nightclub reveals the complex relationship between the country’s police, drug laws, music scene, and LGTBQ+ youth

 For an older generation of Georgians, who have no experience of ever going clubbing, these spaces can be easily stigmatised.
 While British and American politicians have to bury stories of their sordid pasts, there are few Georgian politicians who even had the opportunity to visit a club.
 When they were in their teens, their country was either still part of the Soviet Union, or it was a crumbling post-Soviet republic struggling with a single hour of electricity a day.
 As such, the dark spaces that have started rumbling under their cities are, in their imagination, the dark and seedy underbelly of a society that is moving too fast for them to keep up.

 The other problem for this generation is that the clubs have, historically, been a major motivating force for social change in the city.
-“No one has ever managed to get thousands of people out on the streets to advocate for policies in the way we have managed to numerous times,” notes Bassiani’s Tato Getia.
+“No one has ever managed to get thousands of people out on the streets to advocate for policies in the way our generation have managed to numerous times,” notes Bassiani’s Tato Getia.
 White Noise, in particular, have made huge strides in pushing for drug reform: they’ve succeeded in negotiating down the sentences of a number of people arrested, and they were also instrumental in pushing for the decriminalisation of marijuana, which most prominent politicians have stated support for over the past few years, albeit without taking any substantiative measures towards enacting it.
 The bill finally passed on July 30, no doubt in large part as a result of the continued pressure from groups like White Noise and international outcry in the wake of the raids on the clubs.

 The city’s clubs have also been the beating heart of the LGBTQ+ community.
 “For many in the scene, they literally have nowhere to go,” notes Ana Subeliani, an activist in Tblisi.
 “A lot of people get ostracised and cut off from their families when they come out.
 They find new families in the clubs.”
 We’re meeting in Café Gallery, a club with strong connections to the city’s LGBTQ+ community that was also hit during the raids.
 Bassiani’s Horoom nights built on the momentum that Café Gallery helped establish, and both have been instrumental in expanding tolerance and normalising the LGBTQ+ community in the city.